ycs77/bootstrap-vue-arsenic/docs/markdown/intro/README.md

 ### JS

-BootstrapVueArsenic is written in Vue!
+BootstrapVueArsenic is written in Vue.js!
 So this is up to your project and bundler which browsers are supported.

 If you want to support older IE, Android and IOS devices, you may want to use [Babel Polyfill](https://babeljs.io/docs/usage/polyfill):